What Are ACH Payments and How Do ACH Transactions Work?

 As a consumer, it’s likely you’re already familiar with ACH payments, even though you might not be aware of the jargon.
 If you pay your bills electronically (instead of writing a check or entering a credit card number) or receive direct deposit from your employer, the ACH network is probably at work.

-While ACH payments and wire transfers are both ways to move money between two accounts, there are a number of differences between them.
+ACH payments and wire transfers are both ways to move money between two accounts, but there are a number of differences between them.
 Wire transfers are processed in real time, as opposed to ACH payments, which are processed in batches three times a day.
 As a result, wire transfer funds are guaranteed to arrive on the same day, while ACH funds can take several days to process.
 Wire transfers are also more expensive than ACH payments.
 While some banks don’t charge for wires, in some cases, they can cost customers up to $60.

 Examples of ACH payments